-This course is a survey of marine fishes, reptiles and mammals, with an in-depth, comprehensive treatment of their systematics, zoogeography, and ecology.
-Lectures will encompass subject matter on a non-regional basis.
-Field and laboratory work will stress the vertebrate fauna of the northern Gulf of Mexico.
-Most of the course will be devoted to fishes.
+A survey of marine fishes, reptiles and mammals with an in-depth comprehensive treatment of their systematics, zoogeography, and ecology.
+Field and laboratory work will stress the vertebrate fauna of the northern Gulf of Mexico, and most of the course will be devoted to fishes.
 Students successfully completing this course will: 1) have a basic understanding of the biology, ecology, physiology, and systematics of the various marine vertebrate taxa; 2) gain experience in field and laboratory identification of members of the various vertebrate taxa; and 3) gain experience in collecting various marine and island vertebrate taxa.

-Prerequisites - Two semesters of general biology (or their equivalent) and accompanying lab.
+Prerequisites - two semesters of general biology (or their equivalent) and accompanying labs.